In this guide, we will explore the process of defining a C/C++ function that returns a pointer to an array of integer pointers.

 Output?
 Bigger value is 9

-Analysis: After comparing the two integer values that we had, the pointer will return the memory location with the biggest value.
+Analysis: Upon evaluating the two integer values provided, the pointer will indicate the memory address associated with the larger value.

 A method that could be used